 The Maxprep™ Liquid Handler provides consistent and reproducible performance regardless of the operator.
 Automated bar code scanning of primary sample tube bar codes as they are loaded onto the system helps to ensure sample chain of custody.
 Promega Portal software tracks and monitors sample and reagent data from the point of sample scan and passes this information to the next instrument in the workflow such as extraction on the Maxwell® RSC and/or Maxwell® RSC 48 Instruments.

-Performance is similiar between samples prepared using the Maxprep™ Liquid Handler and those prepared manually (Figure 1).
+Performance is similar between samples prepared using the Maxprep™ Liquid Handler and those prepared manually (Figure 1).
 The Maxprep™ Liquid Handler provides sample preparation for Maxwell® RSC extraction chemistries, and consistent protocols for post-extraction processes, such as fluorescent dye‐based quantitation, normalization, sample transfers, dilutions, PCR, qPCR, RT‐PCR and RT‐qPCR.
 Initially launched with pre-processing protocols for ten Maxwell® RSC extraction kits, pre-processing methods for additional Maxwell® RSC kits will be available soon.

 Figure 2.
 Dilution series of plasma samples spiked with 5 x 102 to 5 x 106 copies (n = 8) of lambda DNA per 300µl of sample.
 Samples were pre-processed using the Maxprep™ Liquid Handler and extracted on the Maxwell® RSC 48 Instrument.
 Amplifications were set up using the Maxprep™ Liquid Handler.